ndaman/damagetolerance/docs/exam 2/lecture16.md

 -   Some treatments improve fatigue life:
     -   Cold rolling improves surface finish, introduces residual compressive stress on surface (slows crack initiation on surface)
-    -   Shot peeing introduces many small divots on surface, which can be detrimental in corrosion, but it does cause a residual compressive stress on the surface
+    -   Shot peening introduces many small divots on surface, which can be detrimental in corrosion, but it does cause a residual compressive stress on the surface

 ----
 ## size